rachfop/takomo-docs/docs/stacks/configuring-stacks.md

 #### Example: Project Structure

 Here is an example of what a Takomo project could look like.
-In `stacks` directory we have a `config.yml` file that contains configuration shared between all stack groups and stacks.
+In the `stacks` directory we have a `config.yml` file that contains configurations shared between all stack groups and stacks.

 Then, we have two stack groups for application environments: `dev` and `prod`.
 Both the environments contain two stacks which are defined in `application.yml` and `vpc.yml` files.
-The `dev` environment also has its own `config.yml` file for configuration shared only with its stacks.
+The `dev` environment also has its own `config.yml` file for configurations shared only with its stacks.

 CloudFormation templates for the stacks are found from `templates` directory - we'll get to that later.